Dry Coconut Powder Recipe | Nariyal Powder

 Instructions

-• Begin by taking 1 cup of coconut slices.
+• Take 1 cup of coconut slices.

-• Peel the brown skin from the backside of each piece using either a knife or a peeler.
-If using a knife, exercise caution.
-Alternatively, tap a whole coconut shell with a hammer to remove it, peel the brown skin with a peeler from the entire coconut, break it, and then cut it into small pieces.
+(Pro tip: Be very careful if you are using a knife for it.
+Or else, take a whole coconut, tap the shell with a hammer continuously to remove it, and peel the brown skin with a peeler from the whole coconut.
+Then break it and cut it into small pieces).

 Subscribe to My YouTube Channel Mitar Cooking!